walter-juan/ghd/README.md

-> ℹ️ **This project is a sample to play with it, not an application to use**
->
 > This is a personal project created to solve a need and play with it, try some libraries, etc.
 >
-> That said, I'm not responsible if one day the app stops working, I don't do some database migration, or something else that makes the app not work properly
+> That said, **I'm not responsible if one day the app stops working** or doesn't work properly and you need to re-install it. **This should not happen**, but if a re-installation is needed it will be written in the release notes.

 # GHD